 The problem is, however, that true being cannot come from the outside, as being has the nature of being a tautology: being is being.
 If you are a Hindu or a Muslim, you are something, which is not similar to just be.

 This universal truth was often proclaimed, for instance in the Hebrew Bible “I am that I am” (Exodus 3: 14), by Ramana Maharshi, or many others.
-In same remote way it was even expressed by Johann Gottlieb Fichte’s “I am I”, the beginning of any knowledge.
+In the same remote way, it was even expressed by Johann Gottlieb Fichte’s “I am I”, the beginning of any knowledge.

 Marxism as solution

 When Karl Marx wrote “the less you are, the more you have,” it was a critique of capitalism and its money mania, which leads ultimately to an alienation on several levels – also the one of being.